benediktwerner/Desperados3Mods/README.md

 ## Mods Overview

 - **Convinience**: Gives the options to auto-mute the game when in the background and starting levels on full zoom level and/or with highlights enabled.
 - **D1CooperGun**: Makes Cooper's gun work more like in Desperados 1.
 The two guns now work like one, together having six quick shots after which a long reload is required.
 You have infinite reloads and can still use double shot.
-All the parameters (reload ammo and reload time) are tunable.
+All the parameters (reload ammo and reload time) are tuneable.
 - **DevKillsList**: Shows you which devs you still need to kill for the Veteran Bounty Hunter achievement.
 - **ExtendedCheats**: Collection of random cheats like infinite ammo or modifying ability ranges.
 - **KingsmanEasterEgg**: Allows you to modify the chance that a snipe with Doc will trigger the [exploding heads easter egg](https://desperados.fandom.com/wiki/Desperados_III_Easter_Eggs#Exploding_Heads).
 Usually the chance for this is 0.1% so most people will probably never see it without this.